pseddonxvi/Home-Assistant-Pico-Wake/README.md

 Designed for Circuit Python version 9

+### Pico W setup

+Install Circuit Python version 9 from here https://circuitpython.org/board/raspberry_pi_pico_w/

 Import all the files inside the "Pico" folder to your RPi Pico W.

 - Enter your WiFi network details into the code.py file

+### Home Assistant setup

 Add the shell command from shellcommand.yaml to your HA configuration.yaml

-Add your Pico W's IP address to the wakepc.py file and put it in the same directory as your HA configuration.yaml
+Type your Pico W's IP address into the wakepc.py file and put it in the same directory as your HA configuration.yaml

 Then do:
 1. Go to Settings → Automations & Scenes → Automations